-It is a cost effective and simple method, used widely in rural areas.
+It is a simple and cost-effective method used widely in rural areas.
 Series of stone bunds build one behind the other have proved to be more effective than modern concrete dams in some villages, as these local structures can be easily repaired by farmers themselves.
 Although they require many skilled laborers during construction, the cost is mostly shared by all the villagers as it is a common structure.
 However, with more people opting for personal borewells and handpumps, the water level in open wells has gone down severely, taking a toll on marginal villages.
-Thus, rejuvenating these community Kattas can go a long way in sustainable water management.
+Thus, rejuvenating these community-based Kattas can go a long way in sustainable water management in India.

 Sand bores provide a safe alternative for farm irrigation without affecting groundwater.
 This technique uses the concept of extracting water retained by sand particles.
 Sand particles act as great water filters by retaining the salt content at the bottom and gushing pure water out.
 White sand is believed to yield water clean enough for drinking too.
 Sand deposits (as high as 15-30 feet) left along banks of rivers is dug using a manual soil cutter.
 Casing PVC pipes is inserted to act as filters and an electric or diesel motor is used to pump sweet water out.

 The entire set-up costs around INR5,000-7,000 and requires less maintenance when sand deposits are fine and clean.
 The sand bore technique has been used in Karnataka since decades.
 The only drawback is that it can only be practiced in coastal areas or in areas with high sand deposits.
 The adjoining picture shows farmers preparing the PVC pipe filter with holes.

 These step-wells are grand structures of high archaeological significance constructed since ancient times, mainly in honor of kings and queens.
 They are typically square-shaped step-wells with beautiful arches, motifs and sometimes rooms on sides.
 Apart from storing water for basic needs, they at times also served for water sports.